First Time at Front Range?

 We know that visiting a church for the first time can be intimidating so we want to do the best we can to give you all of the information ahead of time.
 If there is anything you need any more information about or any questions we can answer for you, please feel free to contact us.

 Front Range exists to help people build community, discover purpose, and grow their faith in Jesus.
 At Front Range, you can expect a fun and inspiring worship experience.
-With friendly people ready to serve you, coffee and snacks, music, and a laid back atmosphere, you should feel right at home from the moment you step into the building.
+With friendly people ready to serve you, coffee and snacks, music, and a laid back atmosphere, you should feel right at home from the moment you pull into the parking lot.

-Front Range meets at Douglas County High School every Sunday with two identical services at 9:00am and 10:45am.
+Front Range meets at Renaissance Secondary School every Sunday with two identical services at 9:00am and 10:30am.

 We’re more concerned with meeting your real life needs than with what you wear.
 Most people dress in casual weekend attire, so dress how you feel comfortable and you’ll fit right in.